Gravity particles from Warped Extra Dimensions, predictions for LHC

-Since the celebrated ($\sim$ 125 GeV) higgs discovery \cite{Chatrchyan:2012ufa,higgsdiscoveryAtlas} the experimental searches for heavy resonances on LHC are being extended to channels with final states that contain higgs particles.
-The ultimate signature to define the possible signal as a spin even particle is to find its evidence also on di-higgs final state.
-The first results of this channel can be already found on \cite{hh4bATLAS}. \\
+One point that is not usually in common to all the searches are the physics benchmark used to the searches in the different searches and experiments.
+Even considering the same experimental final state, different benchmarks may lead to different signal topologies and therefore different results.
+In some cases this discrepancy can make results that should be complimentary not be comparable, as for example the case of searches for pairs of weak bosons (see for example~\cite{Brehmer:2015dan,Dias:2015mhm}).
+In other cases different benchmarks considered are phenomenologically equivalent, as for example the case of the phenomenology of a scalar particle produced by Gluon Fusion (see for example~\cite{Barger:2011hu}).

-On this first part of review we focus on the physics of heavy kk-graviton on the universe scenario of \cite{Randall:1999ee}.
-Our main purpose is to highlight similarities and differences on kk-graviton phenomenology provoked on consider bulk or RS1 scenario and to mention the experimental techniques that allows to differentiate the scenarios on particular LHC searches.
-The intention is to keep attached to the most simple models that still can be predictive and point the model dependent hypothesis of those, sharing intentions with the recently proposed Bridge model \cite{Pappadopulo:2014qza}. \\
+On this note we focus on the physics of spin-2 and spin-0 resonances.
+Our main purpose is to highlight similarities and differences on the phenomenology of resonances provoked by the structure of its couplings to matter.
+The benchmarks we study are the heavy KK-graviton and radion on the universe scenario of Warped Extra Dimension (WED)~\cite{Randall:1999ee,Goldberger:1999uk}.

+Two scenarios are chosen, the original one where the SM particles are not allowed to propagate along the extra dimension, and the so-called bulk scenario where this constraint is removed.
+We update the predictions for production and decay using state-of-the-art computation tools for the mentioned resonances to specific model parameters for the following production modes: gluon an quark fusion, Electroweak (EW) associated production with two light jets, associated production with weak bosons and photon fusion.

+Different periods of the LHC program will hold different Center of Mass (CM) energies.
+In this note we derive results for the 8 TeV period of the first run (LHC8) but also to 13 TeV (LHC13) and to 14 TeV (LHC14) as the nominal energy for the machine, energy expected to be reached after the the High Luminosity run (HL-LHC) upgrade.
+We also produce results to a speculative 100 TeV proton-proton collider.

-We present this document with the follow structure: a mini review of the motivations of for WED scenarios is found on section (\ref{sec:WED}).
+The structure of this paper is as follows: We remind the motivations of for WED scenarios on section (\ref{sec:WED}).